10 weekend events in Northern California

-SACRAMENTO, Calif. — Does a muddy obstacle course, a taco and margarita festival, maybe even a floating circus sound fun to you?
-If so, that goes to show there's something for everyone this weekend in Northern California.
+SACRAMENTO, Calif. — Happy Independence Day!
+Looking for a way to celebrate?
+If so, look no further, there's something for everyone this weekend in Northern California.

-The weather this weekend really shouts "Hello summer," reaching highs in the low 100s with a slight breeze, so gather up some friends, maybe family members or even go solo, but head out and enjoy the official start of summer.
+The weather this weekend is cooling down and giving us the break we need, reaching highs in the low 80s with a light breeze, so gather up some friends, maybe family members or even go solo, but head out and enjoy.

-Whether you'd like to go out, stay in or a bit of both, here are some events for your weekend!
+Whether you'd like to go out, stay in or a bit of both, here are some events for your Fourth of July weekend!

-The Placer County Fair is back for the summer and ready to open its fairgrounds to all new and returning fairgoers!
-There will be carnival rides, tasty treats, livestock and entertainment including a BMX stunt team, a magic and comedy show and a two-woman aerial team from Canada.
+Catch some waves at the Sacramento River and watch decorated boats cruise north up the Sacramento River, and pass through Old Sacramento.
+The boats will be decorated in the theme "Stars and Stripes Forever", so grab a chair, find a comfortable spot to relax, and enjoy watching local boaters cruise by!

 - More information about this event HERE.